 Warren Pearce has co-authored a paper with Greg Hollin (University of Nottingham) in Nature Climate Change, which is the first piece of original research from science and technology studies (STS) published in the journal.
 The paper examined a press conference marking the publication of the IPCC's 5th Assessment Report and looked at the tension between expressing scientific certainty and making climate change meaningful.
 Warren stresses that "In the run-up to the United Nations climate summit in Paris, making climate change meaningful remains a key challenge.
 Our analysis of the press conference demonstrates that this cannot be achieved by relying on scientific certainty alone.
 A broader, more inclusive public dialogue will include crucial scientific details that we are far less certain about.
 These need to be embraced and acknowledged in order to make climate change meaningful."

-It has been reported in The Independent and myScience UK, and was mentioned on Radio 4's News Briefing.
+It has been reported in The Independent, and was mentioned on Radio 4's News Briefing.
 You can also read more about it on Warren and Greg's blog.

 For further details contact Warren Pearce.